Atomically clean free-standing two-dimensional materials through heating in ultra-high vacuum

 We also conclude that \acrshort{hbn} exhibits a thermal response to surface cleaning in UHV that is comparable to graphene.
 At temperatures above 400~°C, the surfaces are almost fully devoid of contamination, with contamination anchored to defect sites and metal clusters being the main limitation, similar to graphene.
 However, the quality of the material used in this work was found to be vastly inferior to that of graphene when samples transferred using the same transfer method were compared.
 Not only does the high abundance of multilayer structures originating from the growth heavily limit the amount of monolayer \acrshort{hbn}, but we also presume that the smaller average grain sizes of \acrshort{hbn} compared to graphene cause more damage to the material during the transfer.
-The resulting multilayer structures from the material folding over, covering up what would otherwise have been pristine monolayer regions, trap contaminants between the layers, making them difficult, if not impossible, to remove.
+The resulting multilayer structures from the material folding over, covering up what would otherwise have been pristine monolayer regions, and inhibit contamination removal.

 Finally, we observe only a minimal to no increase in defects for both graphene and \acrshort{hbn} after annealing, further reinforcing that UHV annealing can reliably clean surfaces without unintended defect creation.
 These large, clean surfaces can be beneficial for applications requiring large pristine areas, or for subsequent nanoscale engineering steps like defect-engineering and doping, all of which benefit from large exposed clean areas to not only increase the likelihood of interacting with the material rather than contamination, but to also utilize the improved physical properties of contamination-free \acrshort{2d} materials.
+Extending this cleaning procedure to other classes of \acrshort{2d} materials with different defect tolerances and less thermal stability, such as transition metal dichalcogenides\cite{pitthan_annealing_2019, kumar_direct_2020, tilmann_identification_2023}, is an important next step in evaluating its applicability for a broader range of materials, as we find that temperatures above 400~°C are necessary to remove polymer contamination from graphene and \acrshort{hbn}, resulting in nearly residue-free, pristine surfaces.